This post comes from Associate Editor Non Wels, who has a penchant so hard for tools that he might just marry them someday.

 Essential Editorial Tool #4: CoSchedule

-As a fully distributed/remote team (meet the team here and here!), it's especially important that we stay on top of our tasks.
+As a fully distributed/remote team, it’s especially important that we stay on top of our tasks.
 Otherwise, it can be madness.
 Thankfully we have CoSchedule, which is the tool we use to schedule our editorial calendar and assign tasks around client projects we work on.
 Our managing editor, Janna, created the editorial strategy for Pat Flynn or SmartPassiveIncome.com, and recently spoke with Pat about the wonders of CoSchedule and how you can keep up with your editorial calendar.

 Even if you’re not a full-time writer or editor, CoSchedule can be an immense help by making it easy for you to create separate calendars for your writing projects, editing tasks, and personal to-dos.
 You can plan and schedule all of your social media posts, integrate it seamlessly with your WordPress blog and Google Docs, and basically manage all of the content you create and edit in one place.
 It really does make life so much easier for us.
 We wouldn’t be able to do what we do without it (or Janna).